 We have determined that environmental assessments and environmental impact statements, as defined in the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.), need not be prepared in connection with determining a species' listing status under the Endangered Species Act.
-In an October 25, 1983, notice in the Federal Register (48 FR 49244), we outlined our reasons for this determination, which included a compelling recommendation from the Council on Environmental Quality that we cease preparing environmental assessments or environmental impact statements for listing decisions.
+We published a notice outlining our reasons for this determination in the Federal Register on October 25, 1983 (48 FR 49244).
+We also determine that 4(d) rules that accompany regulations adopted pursuant to section 4(a) of the Act are not subject to the National Environmental Policy Act.